voucherifyio/commerce-tools-integration/README.md

 ## How to work with commercetools API Extensions?

+Because we have organized our repository as monorepo to comply with the commercetools Connect platform, all `npm` commands should be executed inside the `/voucherify-service` folder.
 Our integration uses [commercetools API Extensions](https://docs.commercetools.com/api/projects/api-extensions) to monitor cart and order updates.
 But, before commercetools can send us HTTP requests with cart and order update details, we need to register API Extension and let commercetools know under which public URL our integration is available.
 There are two scenarios.
 First, if you run the integration on a publicly available server, you can register or unregister commercetools API Extension using `npm run api-extension-add`, `npm run api-extension-delete` or `npm run api-extension-update` commands.
 Those commands use the APP_URL environment variable as the public server address where commercetools will send cart and order updates.
 The second scenario is when you develop or test integration locally, and your PC does not have public IP or domain.
 In that case, you need to use a reverse proxy (e.g., ngrok) solution to expose your local integration application.
 To simplify this process, we built a script npm run dev:attach that runs an ngrok reverse proxy service, uses a randomly generated ngrok public URL to register API Extension in commercetools and start our application.

 ``` mermaid
 graph LR;